Iamkhova/FVfootySimulator/readme.md

 5/6/18 CONVERTING ENGINE OVER TO TYPESCRIPT - Only partially running at this time

+#FootySimulator Engine
+---
+## Development Log
+- 5/13 converted playerMovement to typescript

 # Football Simulation Engine
 ---